SAP-samples/teched2022-AP260/exercises/ex2/README.md

 TODO Screenshot
 ![Calling safeMint from Polygonscan](images/etherscan_safemint.png)

-To mint your first NFT, let's choose your public address (look it up via MetaMask) for the `to` field.
+To mint your first NFT, let's choose your public address (look it up via MetaMask or in your downloaded file) for the `to` field.
 For the `uri` (for the metadata), you can use the following [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) link, which we have prepared beforehand:

 ```text
 ipfs://bafkreifbyh6ekzouvhs43hrlyxoibtrkpqqp2ttjcbm5tailauzsds6bwu